microsoft/MixedRealityToolkit-Unity/Documentation/BuildAndDeploy.md

 be changed inside the Visual Studio solution).

-Make sure that the "Target SDK Version" dropdown includes the option "10.0.18362.0" - if this is missing, it means you have to install [the latest Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).
+Make sure that the "Target SDK Version" dropdown includes the option "10.0.18362.0" - if this is missing, [the latest Windows SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk) needs to be installed.